What is it?

 How does it work?

-- The agreement can be structured to meet your individual requirements based on the car, the agreement duration required, the available deposit and your monthly budget
+- The agreement can be structured to meet your individual requirements based on the vehicle, the agreement duration required, the available deposit and your monthly budget

 - After paying the initial deposit you make regular monthly payments to cover the amount borrowed plus any interest and fees